PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/saturday_lesson.md

 * adding elements
 * changing elements
 * slicing lists

+###tuples

+* like lists but immutable
+* can perform all the same operations except changing elements
-* strings are like lists
+* strings are like tuples - can slice, access elements, can not change elements

 ###loops and more flow control
 * for loops